Magic Lantern Video & Book Store

 Synopses

-The then-innovative 125-minute "Fantasia" animated film is a series of eight animated musical sequences, including abstract images set to J.S.
-Bach's "Toccata and Fugue in D Minor"; Tchaikovsky's "Nutcracker Suite" ballet; Paul Dukas's "The Sorcerer's Apprentice" with Mickey Mouse; dinosaurs & volcanoes in Stravinsky's "Rite of Spring"; Beethoven's "Pastoral Symphony"; "Dance of the Hours" by Ponchielli with delightful dancing hippos, crocodiles, ostriches & elephants; and Mussorgsky's darkly apocalyptic "Night On Bald Mountain" which morphs into "Ave Maria" in the rain.
+The working title for the then-innovative 125-minute "Fantasia" 1940 animated film was 'The Concert Film'; "Fantasia" is a series of eight animated musical sequences set to classical music, including abstract images set to J.S.
+Bach's "Toccata and Fugue in D Minor"; music from Tchaikovsky's "Nutcracker Suite" ballet; Paul Dukas's "The Sorcerer's Apprentice" with Mickey Mouse; dinosaurs & volcanoes in Stravinsky's "Rite of Spring"; Beethoven's "Pastoral Symphony"; "Dance of the Hours" by Ponchielli with delightful dancing hippos, crocodiles, ostriches, and elephants; and Mussorgsky's darkly apocalyptic "Night On Bald Mountain" which morphs into "Ave Maria" in the rain.

-Animated musical sequences in the 75-minute "Fantasia 2000" feature include Beethoven's Fifth Symphony; whales at sea set to "The Pines of Rome"; 1930s New York City set to Gershwin's "Rhapsody In Blue"; "The Steadfast Tin Soldier" fairy tale set to Dmitri Shostakovich's Piano Concerto #2; a goofy flamingo set to the finale of "Carnival of The Animals"; the classic sequence from the original film of "The Sorcerer's Apprentice" starring Mickey Mouse; "Pomp and Circumstance" starring Donald Duck; and a forest sequence set to "The Firebird".
+Animated musical sequences in the 75-minute "Fantasia 2000" feature include Beethoven's Fifth Symphony; whales at sea set to "The Pines of Rome"; 1930s New York City set to Gershwin's "Rhapsody In Blue"; "The Steadfast Tin Soldier" fairy tale set to Dmitri Shostakovich's Piano Concerto #2; a goofy flamingo and the finale of "Carnival of The Animals"; the classic sequence from the original film of "The Sorcerer's Apprentice" starring Mickey Mouse; "Pomp and Circumstance" starring Donald Duck; and a forest sequence set to "The Firebird".

 History of The Films

 Walt Disney began in 1937 with the idea of boosting his Mickey Mouse character with a "Silly Symphonies" short based on the tale of the "Sorcerer's Apprentice", set to music.
 Walt mentioned the plan to symphony conductor Leopold Stokowski at lunch one day, and was surprised that Stokowski was eager to participate.
 High costs suggested including the sequence in a feature film of similar animations set to music, and in February 1938, the studio began the project as "The Concert Feature".
-The 'Ave Maria sequence was completed just hours before the film premiered.
+The 'Ave Maria' sequence was completed just hours before the film premiered.

 The road show release of "Fantasia" [1940] is considered the first American film to be released with no credits at all shown on-screen: a single 'card' during the 15-minute intermission displayed only the film's title, the phrases "Color by Technicolor", "copyright 1940 by The Walt Disney Company", "certificate #5940", and "RCA Sound Recording" - even the customary "Walt Disney Presents" was omitted.
 Programs containing the credits were distributed to patrons at the initial showings in 1940; the full credits were added at the end of the movie on the 1990 50th-anniversary release.